 Mills are clustered according to their geographical location based on the study team's analysis of FFB supply from inter sub-district plantations to mills.
 See Chapter 3 for more detail.
-This suggests that mills are not yet operating at their optimal capacity, or may be expecting FFB production to increase significantly in the coming
+This suggests that mills are not yet operating at their optimal capacity, or may be expecting FFB production to increase significantly in the coming years as existing trees will be entering their peak production and new trees (currently under development) will also start producing.

 In theory, there is plenty of capacity to process all FFBs produced in Berau, and growers should not find significant challenges to find a buyer, even in the months when trees reach peak production.
-As an illustration, assuming a productivity level of 15 ton per year, 14 the mills are able to absorb FFB production from a total of 180,000 ha of plantation area.
-That is 100,000 more than the existing plantation area which are already producing-as per 2016, there is only 80,000 ha of plantations already producing (Dinas Perkebunan Berau, 2017).
+As an illustration, assuming a productivity level of 15 ton per year,14 the mills are able to absorb FFB production from a total of 180,000 ha of plantation area.
+That is 100,000 ha more than the existing plantation area which are already producing-as per 2016, there is only 80,000 ha of plantations already producing (Dinas Perkebunan Berau, 2017).